 tint = Ngroup × t1

-In general, every exposure begins with a read-reset.
-The pixels are reset by row pairs (i.e., 2 rows, 2064 pixels, at a time).
-For example, row 1 will be read, then row 2 will be read, then they will be reset together, then row 3 will be read, etc. This approach enables a final read immediately before resetting the SCA, and thus captures the longest possible integration time.
+In a MIRI exposure, pixels are reset by row pairs (i.e., 2 rows, 2064 pixels, at a time).
+For example, row 1 will be read, then row 2 will be read, then they will be reset together, then row 3 will be read, etc. This approach enables a final read immediately before resetting the SCA.

 Ressler, M. E. et al. 2015, PASP, 127, 675